HectorRicardo/simple-music-app/README.md

 parts.
 Why?
 Because by doing so, the player is not condemned to be used exclusively from the app's UI.
 Instead, the player can also be controlled from other places, for example:

   - external hardware media buttons
   - Google Assistant
   - notification bar/lock screen
   - companion devices
   - other apps

+These places are also known as **media controllers**, or simply "controllers".
+(the UI of the player's app is also a media controller itself).

 This is exactly the Expectation 1 we outlined above.

-Android provides several universal classes to decouple the player from the UI.
-Since these classes are universal, they allow a music app's player to integrate smoothly and consistently with any other Android app/component/mechanism that also uses/expects the use of these classes.
+To allow for a decoupled and bidirectional communication between a player and its media controllers, Android provides two universal classes:
+  - An instance of `MediaController`, which encapsulates a single media controller.
+  - an instance of `MediaSession`, which encapsulates the player.

+Any controller that wants to communicate with an app's player
+    needs a `MediaController`.
+Any player
+    that wants to be controlled from other controllers must be associated to a `MediaSession`.

+Using these classes, the controllers never have to communicate with player directly, and conversely the player never has to directly communicate with controllers.
+Instead:

+  - The controllers communicates bidirectionally with its associated `MediaController`.
+  - The `MediaController` communicates bidirectionally with the `MediaSession`.
+  - The `MediaSession` communicates bidirectionally with the player.

 Two of these classes are `MediaController` and `MediaSession`.
 I'm going to explain how the UI would end up communicating with the player using these